mbrukman/reimplementing-ml-papers/googlenet/README.md

 1. We haven't yet trained or tested this network, as we don't yet have access to the ImageNet dataset which requires registration & approval to be able to download it.
-2. We haven't yet implemented the Local Response Normalization layer (borrowed from AlexNet).

 Our implementation is based on the following paper: